moovweb/gvm/README.md

     gvm use go1 [--default]
 Once this is done Go will be in the path and ready to use. $GOROOT and $GOPATH are set automatically.

-You are now ready to create and use packages built using gpkg.
-Instructions can be found at http://github.com/moovweb/gpkg

 List Go Versions
 ================
 To list all installed Go versions (The current version is prefixed with "=>"):